JesusTorres-TJC-Dev/JesusTorres-TJC-Dev/README.md

 ## About my experience
-🔭 I’m currently working on Reac Js and Node js
+🔭 I’m currently working on Reac Js and Node js.
-🌱 I’m currently learning AWS and Docker
+🌱 I’m currently learning AWS and Docker.
-👯 I’m looking to collaborate on project as Maquillate, VXN 🤔 I’m looking for help with finding a new job
+👯 I’m looking to collaborate on project as Maquillate, VXN.
+🤔 I’m looking for help with finding a new job.

 ## About my skills
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)